The digital transformation journey

 We believe that companies underestimate the challenge of mastering the art of rapid experimentation.
 Companies need to implement major cultural changes to become adept at rapid experimentation, according to Alok Uniyal, vice president and head of Agile and DevOps at Infosys.
 Significant cultural shifts rarely happen quickly.

-Legacy systems currently rank as the most commonly cited barrier (named by 40% of respondents) by logistics companies.
-But participants expect that it could become an even more serious barrier in 2019.
+Legacy systems currently rank as the third most commonly cited barrier (named by 39% of respondents), but participants expect it to become the most serious barrier in 2019.

 Experience with digital transformation is a double edged sword.
-On one hand, the visionaries who have progressed the furthest along the digital transformation journey recognize the most barriers, identifying at least four from the list of 10 that we provided.
+On one hand, the visionaries who have progressed the furthest along the digital transformation journey recognize the most barriers, identifying more than four from the list of 10 that we provided.

-At the same time, logistics visionaries are also more optimistic than their counterparts in the watcher and explorer groups about overcoming these barriers.
-This demonstrates that companies become more confident as they gain experience with implementing successful pilots and bringing ideas to scale on their digital transformation journey.
+At the same time, automotive visionaries are also more optimistic about overcoming these barriers than are their counterparts in the watcher and explorer groups.
+This demonstrates that companies become more confident as they gain experience implementing successful pilots and bringing ideas to scale on their digital transformation journeys.

 Digital maturity by industry

 Our survey revealed significant differences in digital maturity by industry.
 We found that technology, manufacturing, telco and financial services companies had progressed furthest on their digital transformation journeys.
-Digital Maturity Index scores were distinctly lower in other industries such as logistics, which trailed only health care.
+On the flip side, the automotive industry’s Digital Maturity Index score fell in the bottom half.

 Industry ranking on the Digital Maturity Index